Never let your dog swim in the ocean with an open wound. sharks can smell just one drop of blood to hone in on their next meal.

 Stay near shore.
 Keep your dog (and kids) close to shore on outer Cape beaches where Great White Sharks are hunting seals.

-don’t look for fins. the best way to spot sharks from shore is to look for shadows, slowly creeping past.
+don’t look for fins. the best way to spot sharks from shore is to look for shadows, slowly creeping past. use polarized lenses and plan to sit for an eternity before you see one, unless you’re lucky.

 2. avoid swimming near seals (?)